 Dear Mr. Playfair, today I have some time off.
 So I build a little tribute to you.
 I add a style named "Playfair" to our product and click on the very first icon we added to this tool:

-It was the year of 2005.
-I can't remember how I found these french web pages.
+It was the year 2005.
+I can't remember how I found these French web pages.
 They were featuring a curious man with a pipe.
 A cartographer named Jacques Bertin, who wrote this book called Sémiologie graphique.
-A work, written back in 1967, that sounded most intriguing to me.
+A work, written back in 1967, sounded most intriguing to me.
 The retinal variables, the planar dimensions, the construction and function of graphic representations, rules of legibility, definitions of efficiency, the title concept, plus-minus charts, the whole syntax of graphics!
-And the most interesting method called reorderable matrix that later influenced the way we designed our "Small Multiples" functions.
+And the most interesting method called reorderable matrix later influenced the way we designed our "Small Multiples" functions.
 It is all there in this absolutely fascinating book, defined so clearly and undisputably that it simply became a bible for me.
 Most importantly, it was through Bertin that I first realized that visualization is not just about legibility and clarity.
 It is a sign system, a language.
 A language of graphics with its quite clearly defined syntax and quite universal rules.

 If we are able to clearly visualize a symphony with the help of sheet music, then this should also be possible for monthly sales.

 It is 2007.
 Another coincidence.
-I get the job of preparing a course on reporting for a slovenian franchise of Controller Academie.
+I get the job of preparing a course on reporting for a Slovenian franchise of Controller Academie.
 I see that the material needs a thorough rework.
-I start to write, when somebody mentions that the former founder and manager of the software company I work for is now specializing on business reporting.
+I start to write when somebody mentions that the former founder and manager of the software company I work for is now specializing in business reporting.
 His name is Rolf Hichert and he is German.
 I find his website.
 It's all in German so I only understand half of the text.
 However, I immediately understand the pictures.
 They look a little "German" too ;), but I recognize their value in a split of the moment.
 They are so meaningful!
 This man has distilled all visualization theories into a solid and well-structured system, but more importantly, built a whole semantic layer for business communication on top of it.
 I apply for the next available seminar he is leading in Switzerland, take a vacation from my job and pay my full monthly salary to attend the training.

 It changes my life.
 I quit my job and start my own consulting company where I research and put these ideas to practice and get drawn deeper and deeper into visual languages and business reporting.
 It all ends in our product, which is hopefully just a start of a new chapter.

 Dear Rolf.
 I could not have the chance to meet your abovementioned ancestors.
 But I am so glad that I met you and that we became friends.
 We discuss a lot.
-We dispute, we argument.
+We dispute, we argue.
 It's quite intense sometimes.
 And yet these discussions are the single most important moments in my professional life.
 You have influenced and challenged my ideas so much, that it would make no sense to try to describe all your contributions.
-Instead I do this, if it is not too pretentious:
+Instead, I do this, if it is not too pretentious: